Tag: Startups

 The success of AI is existential for venture capital

-Imagine entering VC in 2020, full of enthusiasm about a the unstoppable wave of technology.
-Your peers are impressed; it’s a prestigious industry that is perceived as commanding a lot of power through capital.
+Imagine entering VC in 2020, full of enthusiasm about the unstoppable tide of technology.
+Your peers are impressed; it’s a prestigious industry that is perceived as commanding real influence over the future.

 In fact, you’d quite like to make the case for investment in other industries; overlooked opportunities which offer larger ownership stakes and cleaner cap tables.
 It’s difficult to justify the change of strategy when the biggest markups are all coming from a few hot sectors, so you avoid the friction.